The Time Has Come

 DAY 1 – BOB’S REEF.

 Bob’s Reef on 4.0s/4.5s.
 The Russian finally made it out.
 Ripping Belgian Numas Coenegrachts had a good session.
-Gabriel Gras, Craig from Oz, Steffen Oberstein and Urs having some good waves.
+Gabriel Gras, Craig from Oz, Steffen Oberstein and Urs had some good waves.
 Waves much better than the day before!
 Late show: Federico Davicino (Spain) and Harris Pan (Kaohsiung) who showed up just as the wind died.

 DAY 2 PART 1 – GRAVEYARDS